offGustavo/md-agenda.nvim/README.md

 ## Plugin Buffers
 > [!TIP]
-> To close a buffer, you can use the Escape key.
+> To close a buffer, you can use the Escape key, and
+> to go to the task, you can press enter.

 ### Agenda View
 | Command | Description |